 Year after year I would ask my parents for a sewing machine to start making my own clothes until they eventually gave in.
 I loved going shopping and creating outfits for myself and my mom.

 I spent my summers creating collages of beautiful clothing and piecing together outfits from magazine clippings and print outs.
 I would proudly tell anyone who asked me, I was going to be a fashion designer when I grew up.

-Eventually, I changed paths.
+Eventually, I changed paths from a fashion focus.
 I was told by many people that I was not good enough, didn’t have enough experience, or that I was being unrealistic.

-At a certian age, people stopped thinking that it was admirable for me to dream of being a fashion designer and instead asked me what my actual plan was.
+At a certain age, people stopped thinking that it was admirable for me to dream of being a fashion designer and instead asked me what my actual plan was.

 At first, I used this rejection to motivate me and push me towards my dream.
 But as the years went by, I started believing the comments that people were making and lost the interest and love that I had for fashion.

 While I am happy where I am today and would not change anything, I do wonder what it would have taken for me to fulfill my dream and become a fashion designer.

 When it comes down to it, I think there are five very important attributes that would have been key: dedication, creativity, leadership, confidence, and having an overall goal oriented attitude.

 Dedication is important in any life track.
 For me, dedication means devoting your time to improving upon yourself and learning new skills to help obtain your goal.